 - PG&E does not save any of your financial information after the transaction is complete.
 You can rely on confidentiality and security when using our online payment system.

-- If you do not have a CCO account, visit our payment submission page to pay your invoice or contract online.
+- If you do not have a "Your Projects" account, visit our payment submission page to pay your invoice or contract online.

 - Check or cashier’s check

 Can I make installment payments for construction services?

 No, we require payment in full before beginning construction services or installing a meter.